jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 ```

 As shown in the above figure, the IEEE802.15.4 Radio HAL is a central component
-that provides any upper layer a technology dependent and unified access to the
+that provides any upper layer a technology-dependent and unified access to the
-hardware specific device driver, by implementing the Radio HAL API.
+hardware-specific device driver, by implementing the Radio HAL API.
 Since
 devices drivers do not depend on the Radio HAL, it is still possible to use a
 the raw driver of a specific device, for testing purposes or accessing device
 specific features.